 Students are advised in the first instance to raise their complaints informally with an appropriate member of staff.
 There are many opportunities to feedback comments or concerns about your studies or well-being to teaching staff, course committees, the Students’ Union and Corporate Services teams.
-If you are not comfortable raising your complaint with that person, you should instead contact that person’s line manager.
+If you are not comfortable raising your complaint with that person, you should instead contact someone more senior.

-If you are unsure who you need to contact then you should seek guidance from the Students’ Union or the Academic Standards Manager.
+If you are unsure who you need to contact, then you should seek guidance from the Students’ Union or the Academic Standards team.
 They will be able to advise you of the most appropriate person with whom you should raise your complaint, and how to contact them.

-If the issue or problem cannot be resolved informally in this way, you will need to move to the next, formal stage of the complaints procedure – stage 2.
+If the issue or problem cannot be resolved informally in this way, you will need to move to the next, formal stage of the complaint procedure – stage 2.

 Stage 2 - Formal complaint

-You are strongly advised to seek guidance from the Students' Union before you submit your stage 2 formal complaint.
-A member of their Research, Representation and Welfare Team can provide comprehensive advice and guide you through the Complaints procedure.
+You are strongly advised to seek guidance from the Students' Union Advice Service before you submit your stage 2 formal complaint.
+The Students' Union Advice Service can provide friendly, independent advice and guide you through the Complaints procedure.
 Their contact details can be found on the Students’ Union website.

-You will need to complete and submit the stage 2 formal complaint form to the student complaints team no later than 90 days after the incident has happened.
+You will need to complete and submit the stage 2 formal complaint via e:Vision to the Academic Standards team no later than 90 days after the incident has happened.
 An extension of these time limits will only be possible in exceptional circumstances.
-If your complaint has been made outside of these time limits please detail below the reason for this and provide evidence where available.
+If your complaint has been made outside of these time limits, please ensure you detail the reason for this on the e:Vision form

-Once received, the student complaints team will acknowledge receipt of your complaint and forward your complaint to the appropriate investigating officer, normally within 10 working days of receipt of the completed form.
+Once received, the Academic Standards team will acknowledge receipt of your complaint and check that all parts of the form have been completed.
+If your complaint is eligible for investigation the Academic Standards team will forward your complaint to the appropriate investigating officer, normally within 10 working days of receipt of the completed form.

-The investigating officer will endeavour to conclude the investigation and notify you of the outcome within 25 working days of receipt of the complaint from the student complaints team.
+The investigating officer will endeavour to conclude the investigation and notify you of the outcome within 25 working days of receipt of the complaint from the Academic Standards team.
+This will be done via e:Vision.
 In more complex cases, or during periods such as University vacations when parties to the complaint may not be available, this timescale may not be achievable.
 In such cases, you will be notified of any delay.

-If you have any questions regarding the Student Complaints Procedure you can contact the student complaints team:
+If you have any questions regarding the Student Complaints Procedure you can contact the Academic Standards team: